Imprint

 St. Johanns-Vorstadt 22

-Personal data is all information that relates to a specific or identifiable person.
-A data subject is a person about whom personal data is processed.
 Processing includes any handling of personal data, regardless of the means and procedures used, in particular the storage, disclosure, procurement, collection, deletion, storage, modification, destruction and use of personal data.

-We process personal data in accordance with Swiss data protection law, in particular thefederal law above the privacy(DSG) and theregulation to the bunof the law on data protection(VDSG).
+We process personal data in accordance with Swiss data protection law, in particular thefederal law above the data protection (DSG) and theregulation for the bunof the law on data protection (VDSG).

 If and to the extent that the General Data Protection Regulation (GDPR) is applicable, we process personal data in accordance with at least one of the following legal bases: